JuliaActuary/ExperienceAnalysis.jl/README.md

 ## Leap Years

 When a policy is issued on a leap day (February 29th), it is preferable to have the next policy year start on the 28th.
-This is as opposed to having the segment begin on March 1st becuase when the leap year does come around again, we wouldn't want the segment to end on February 29th.
+This is as opposed to having the segment begin on March 1st because when the leap year does come around again, we wouldn't want the segment to end on February 29th.

 ### Example

-Exposures are caulcated like this:
+Exposures are calculated like this:

 ```julia-repl
 julia> exposure(